LiBuchauer/cellanneal/README.md

 ***

 ### 2. Installation
-The python package comes with a set of function which can be included in python workflows, scripts and notebooks as well as with a command-line entry point to cellanneal.
+The python package comes with a set of functions which can be included in python workflows, scripts and notebooks as well as with a command-line entry point to `cellanneal`.
 The required code can be downloaded from this repository.
 The graphical software is available for Microsoft Windows and MacOS operating systems and can be downloaded from the [Itzkovitz group website](http://shalevlab.weizmann.ac.il/resources/).

 #### 2a.
 Installing the python package and CLI
 Clone this code repository or download the zipped version and unpack it into a location fo choice.

-Installing `cellanneal` into a virtual environment, for example via conda, is recommended. `cellanneal` has been tested with `python 3.7` and `python 3.8`.
+Installing `cellanneal` into a virtual environment, for example via `anaconda`, is recommended. `cellanneal` has been tested with `python 3.7` and `python 3.8`.

 It is recommended to install `cellanneal`'s dependencies first; if using `conda`: